-- The outdoor game area includes bocce ball, horseshoes, and a swings for kids.
+- The outdoor game area includes bocce ball, horseshoes, and swings for kids.

 - The stocked fish pond has fishing poles ready to go for those who want to catch a bite.

-- There area also many paved and unpaved hiking paths to take a stroll around the property.
+- There are also many paved and unpaved hiking paths to take a stroll around the property.